-Munich is a beautiful place, with an even more beautiful public transport system.
+Munich is a beautiful city, with an excellent public transport system.
 It’s well connected with timely and frequent departures.
-So let’s take a look at how it works, so you can explore Munich as soon as you arrive from the airport!
+So let’s take a look at Munich's public transport works, so you can explore the city as soon as you move!

-Munich has 7 different transport zones, but if you’re in or near the city centre, the large M zone is the most important.
+Munich has 7 different transport zones, but if you live in or near the city centre, the large M zone is the most important.
 If you’re moving to- or from the Airport, you’ll be going into zone 5, for example.
+The cost of public transport in Munich depends on how many zones you travel in.

-Since you’ll staying in Munich for a while, a weekly or monthly ISARcard will be the best and most affordable option if you regularly use public transport to get around Munich.
+Since you’ll staying for a while tickets for Munich's public transport will be too expensive.
+Rather purchase a weekly or monthly ISARcard which is the best and most affordable option to use Munich's public transport network.
+You can use the ISARcard on all means of public transportation in Munich: S-Bahn, U-Bahn, bus and tram.
 For students, the ISARcard is also available as a semester card.

-If your use of public transport is more sporadic, a one-way or day ticket might be more down your alley.
-You can buy these at pretty much any ticket machine in Munich.
-If you’re using a day-ticket, make sure you validate them at the validation machines on any platform.
+If you plan on using public transport in Munich rarely, a one-way or day ticket might be more down your alley.
+You can buy public transport tickets at any ticket machine and use it on any type of public transport.

-The Munich S-Bahn is the train system that connects Munich and its districts with further away towns.
-It services over 150 stations over 8 S-lines, carrying over 850,000 people a day!
+Munich S-Bahn's connects Munich with cities nearby.
+The S-Bahn's network spans over 150 stations over 8 S-lines, carrying more than 850,000 people a day!

-On weekdays, most trains run until 1 a.m., and start up again in the morning as early as 4 a.m.
+On weekdays, most of Munich's S-Bahn trains run until 1 a.m., and start up again in the morning as early as 4 a.m.
 On Fridays, Saturdays and the nights before public holidays, trains are available all night.
-The only exception is the connection to Munich airport, which runs 24/7.
+The only exception's the connection to Munich airport, which runs 24/7.

 The S-Bahn trains are available every 20 minutes, down to every 10 minutes during peak hours.
 For the more outlying stations, the times might be different, with less frequent trains and wait times between 20-40 minutes.

-The Munich U-Bahn is the city’s underground metro system made up of lines U1 through U8 (only U5 and U6 have sections that are above ground).
-It has close to 100 stops and runs from 4 in the morning up until 1 a.m. on weekdays.
-On weekends, the lines run until 2 AM, with exceptions for special holidays like new year’s eve.
+The U-Bahn is the Munich's metro system made up of lines U1 through U8 (only U5 and U6 have sections that are above ground).
+Munich's U-Bahn has close to 100 stops and runs from 4 in the morning up until 1 a.m. on weekdays.
+On weekends, the lines run until 2 AM, with exceptions for holidays like New year’s eve.

-Most U-lines will see a train at intervals of every 5 minutes during peak hours, but because some lines overlap, you can find a train to your destination as often as every 2 minutes during peak hours.
+Most of Munich's U-Bahn trains run every 5 minutes during peak hours, but because some lines overlap, you can find a metro to your destination as often as every 2 minutes during peak hours.
 Outside peak hours and in the evening your wait can increase to up to 20 minutes, so be sure to check your travel planner!

-Due to its frequency and availability, the U-Bahn is probably the most flexible way to get around Munich over medium to long distances.
+Due to its frequency and availability, Munich's U-Bahn is probably the most flexible way to get around the city over medium to long distances.

-In the northern part of the city, you’ll find Munich’s famous bus and trolley tram system!
+In the northern part of the city, you’ll find Munich’s famous tram and bus system!
 The Munich tram network is made up of 14 daytime routes and 4 night routes servicing over 173 stops.
-With that many bus- and tram stops, this system is ideal if you need to get somewhere in the city with pin-point accuracy!
+With that many bus- and tram stops covering Munich, this system is ideal if you need to get somewhere in the city with pin-point accuracy!
 So, get to the right district using the U-Bahn and then hop on a tram on bus to take you within a few minutes of your destination!

 The 13 daytime tram lines operate from 4:45 a.m. to 1:30 a.m., departing every 10-20 minutes and the 4 additional nighttime routes run daily from 1:30 a.m. to 4:30 a.m. at a much-reduced frequency.
 The Munich buses follow a similar schedule, operating between 5:00 a.m. and 1:00 a.m., with night buses covering the main arterial routes outside regular hours.